Alan Longmuir: Health

 While owner of the Castle Campbell Hotel in Dollar, Clackmannanshire, he suffered two heart attacks (one happened in 1995) and a stroke in 1997, and in 2000 he decided to retrain as a building inspector.
 When Alan suffered the heart attack in 1995, Derek was one of the nurses who helped him recover.
 As a result of the stroke, the muscles in his left eye were damaged and he was paralysed down most of his left side.

 Longmuir admitted suffering from alcoholism and "drinking into a premature grave", but was given help from his wife Eileen.

 Death

-Longmuir died at 6am on 2 July 2018 at Forth Valley Royal Hospital in Larbert, Scotland, after contracting an illness before going on vacation in Mexico, where he had been a patient at the Galenia Hospital in Cancún but had been cleared to return home.
+Longmuir died on 2 July 2018 at Forth Valley Royal Hospital in Larbert, Scotland, after contracting an illness before going on vacation in Mexico, where he had been a patient at the Galenia Hospital in Cancún but had been cleared to return home.
 He was 70 years old.
 He was flown by air ambulance from Mexico back to Scotland.

-By his side at the time of his death were his wife, children, and friends, including Les McKeown.
+By his side at the time of his death were his wife, children and friends, including Les McKeown.
 Alan was told by medics in Mexico that a liver transplant could help him, but due to his age and medical history, there was "no hope" in the procedure.

 Over £5,000 was raised at a celebration on Longmuir's life on 21 June 2019.
-Longmuir was remembered at New York's "tartan day" in 2022, which Eileen was invited to.
+Longmuir was remembered at New York's "tartan day" in 2022, to which Eileen was invited.